Local Government Grants Commission

 - the continued separate identification of local road funding and maintenance of existing state shares for that funding

-- a national report on the operation of the Act, specifically the achievement of horizontal equalization, the methods used by the state commissions, the performance of councils, including their efficiency, and the provision of services to Aboriginal and Torres Strait Islander communities
+- a national report on the operation of the Act, specifically the achievement of horizontal equalisation, the methods used by the state commissions, the performance of councils, including their efficiency, and the provision of services to Aboriginal and Torres Strait Islander communities

-- a set of seven national principles governing the distribution of grants among councils (replacing the previous state-by-state principles) and providing for distribution based on horizontal fiscal equalization (subject to the minimum grant entitlement).
+- a set of seven national principles governing the distribution of grants among councils (replacing the previous state-by-state principles) and providing for distribution based on horizontal fiscal equalisation (subject to the minimum grant entitlement).

 The national principles underpin the distribution methodology used by the Commission.
 Six of the principles apply to the distribution of general-purpose grants, and one applies to the distribution of the identified local road grants.

 The equalisation component of the financial assistance grants will be allocated to local governing bodies, as far as practicable, on a full horizontal equalisation basis as defined by the Local Government (Financial Assistance) Act 1995.
 This is a basis that ensures that each local governing body in the State/Territory is able to function by reasonable effort, at a standard not lower than the average standard of other local governing bodies in the State.
 It takes account of differences in the expenditure required by those local governing bodies in the performance of their function and in the capacity of those local governing bodies to raise revenue

 The minimum general purpose grant allocation for a local governing body will be not less than the amount to which the local governing body would be entitled if 30% of the total amount of equalisation component funds for the State/Territory were allocated on a per capita basis.